JarodMica/StyleTTS-WebUI/README.md

 There is no Linux or Mac set-up at the moment.
 However, I think the set-up on linux isn't too convoluted as it doesn't require any code modifications, just installation modifications.
 I believe you do not need to uninstall and reinstall torch and then the back slashes should be replaced with forward slashes in the commands below.

 ### Windows Package
-Is available for Youtube Channel Members at the Super Supporter level: https://www.youtube.com/channel/UCwNdsF7ZXOlrTKhSoGJPnlQ/join
+Is available for Youtube Channel Members at the Supporter (Package) level: https://www.youtube.com/channel/UCwNdsF7ZXOlrTKhSoGJPnlQ/join

 **Minimum Requirements**
 - Nvidia Graphics Card (12GB VRAM is the minimum recommendation for training at a decent speed, 8GB possible though, albeit very slow.
 See below troubleshooting for more information)